saeen666/graph_vuln/devign_fix/README.md

 ```

 For each task, verify that the correct files are in the respective folders.
-For example, executing the **Process** task requires the input datasets that contain
-the embedded graphs with the associated labels.
+For example, executing the **Process** task requires the input datasets that contain the embedded graphs with the associated labels.

 #### Create Task
-This is the first task where the dataset is filtered (optionally) and augmented with a column that
-contains the respective Code Property Graph (CPG).
+This is the first task where the dataset is filtered (optionally) and augmented with a column that contains the respective Code Property Graph (CPG).
 <br/>
 <br/>
 Functions in the dataset are written to files into a target directory which Joern is queried with for creating the CPG.
 After the CPG creation, Joern is queried with the script "graph-for-funcs.sc" which creates the graphs from the CPG.
-Those are returned in JSON format, containing all the functions with the respective AST, CFG and PDG graphs.
+Those are returned in JSON format, containing all the functions with the respective AST, CFG, and PDG graphs.

 Execute with: